KiCad/kicad.github.io/packages3d.md

 ## {{ page.title }}

 The KiCad 3D model libraries are the individual `.3dshapes` directories.
+These 3d models are best used in combination with the official [footprint libs](https://kicad.github.io/footprints/).
 Each directory directory contains multiple 3D model files, with the following supported file formats.

 ### WRL